How Do Ouija Boards Work?

 But subconsciously, your body will react.
 Your body might shiver as an undetectable chill graces it.
 Your fingers might start to twitch.
 And the planchette underhand will be guided by these subtle movements until the whole picture unfolds – a message from the spirit.

 The stigma of Ouija being a portal to hell is a recent phenomenon, as Ouija was once a pleasant pastime.
-The sitcom I Love Lucy famously had an episode where Lucy and Ethel performed a seance using Ouija as comic relief.
-Participating in Ouija was seen as benign, so much so that Norman Rockwell painted a picture of a couple playing Ouija on their knees that was published in the Saturday Evening Post.
+The sitcom I Love Lucy famously had an episode where Lucy and Ricky perform a seance using Ouija as comic relief.
+Norman Rockwell even painted a picture of a couple playing Ouija on their knees published in the Saturday Evening Post.